httpdss/structkit/docs/articles.md

 ## Community Articles

 *Community contributions welcome!
-Submit a PR to add your STRUCT-related articles here.*
+Submit a PR to add your StructKit-related articles here.*

 ## Tutorials